-E.1.2 Structure, amount, and quality of own shares
+E.1.2 Structure, amount, and quality of own funds

-Structure, amount, and quality of own shares
+Structure, amount, and quality of own funds

-In figure S.23.01.01 of the Appendix, the structure, amount and quality of the basic and complementary own Funds are shown, as well as the Company's coverage ratio, i.e. the level of own funds within the SCR, and the MCR.
+In figure S.23.01.22 of the Appendix, the structure, amount and quality of the basic Own Funds of the net group of intra-group transactions and complementary own funds are shown, as well as the coverage ratios, i.e. the level of own funds within the SCR, and the MCR.

-Below is a comparison of the company's own funds at the end of 2020 and 2019 and an explanation of the origin of the changes in the value of the Solvency II own funds:
+Below is a comparison of the Solunion Group's own funds at the end of 2020 and 2019 and an explanation of the origin of the changes in the value of the Solvency II own funds:

-The Changes in Goodwill and intangible assets are lower those produced in 2019, this decrease was generated by the amortization of Intangible Assets.
+The Changes in Goodwill and intangible assets are higher those produced in 2019, this increase was generated by the amortization of Intangible Assets.

-As for other adjustments item, the decrease is generated by changes in value between the Solvency II framework and Accounting in technical provisions, deferred taxes and the other items of assets and liabilities that are not shown in other balance sheet headings.
+As for other adjustments item, the increase is generated by changes in value between the Solvency II framework and Accounting in technical provisions, deferred taxes and the other items of assets and liabilities that are not shown in other balance sheet headings.